Hike

 Access to starting point:

 From Ljubljana, we drive on the highway past Salzburg in the direction towards München.
-At the multilevel junction Dreieck Inntal we go on the road A93 in the direction of Innsbruck/Kufstein/Brenner.
+At the multilevel junction Dreieck Inntal we turn onto the road A93 in the direction of Innsbruck/Kufstein/Brenner.
 When we return to Austria we continue to the junction with the exit Innsbruck-Mitte.
 Here we don't turn towards Innsbruck, but we continue on the highway A13 in the direction towards the mountain pass Brenner.
-We leave the highway at the exit 10-Schönberg and we follow a comfortable road through the valley Stubaital to settlements Neustift im Stubaital, center of the valley Stubaital, and Volderau, where still a wide asphalt road starts ascending a little more in the direction of Mutterbergalm and ski slope Stubaier Gletscher.
-We soon on the left notice large waterfall Grawa and a parking lot at the eponymous mountain pasture; here is the first starting point for the ascent towards Sulzenauhütte.
-After few minutes of additional driving, we park on a quite spacious purposive parking lot, which offers the most comfortable approach towards the mountain hut, and where at the starting point we notice a lot of information boards with ascents towards Sulzenauhütte.
+We leave the highway at the exit 10-Schönberg and we follow a comfortable road through the Stubaital valley to the settlements Neustift im Stubaital, the center of the Stubaital valley, and Volderau, where the still wide asphalt road starts to ascend a little more noticeably in the direction of Mutterbergalm and the ski area Stubaier Gletscher.
+Soon on the left we notice the large waterfall Grawa and the parking lot at the eponymous mountain pasture; here is the first starting point for the ascent towards Sulzenauhütte.
+After a few minutes of additional driving, we park on a quite spacious designated parking lot, which offers the most comfortable approach towards the mountain hut, and where at the starting point we notice a large information board emphasizing the ascent towards Sulzenauhütte.

 To the hut Becherhaus we follow the path which crosses below the summit Wilder Freiger.

-Alternatively we can drive through the northern Italy: in this case from the main Slovenia highway A2 we drive to one of the border crossings with Austria and we continue to Lienz.
+Alternatively we can drive through northern Italy: in this case from central Slovenia via highway A2 we drive to one of the border crossings with Austria and we continue to Lienz.
 Here we continue on the road 100 and past the passage Prato alla Drava we drive into Italy.
-In Italy we follow the road SS49 all the way to the juncture with highway A22 in the direction towards the mountain pass Brenner.
+In Italy we follow the road SS49 all the way to the junction with highway A22 in the direction towards the mountain pass Brenner.
 After the mountain pass, we continue in the direction towards Innsbruck to the exit Schönberg.
 From there we continue as described above.

 To the mountain hut we can otherwise ascend faster from the valley Ridnauntal in Italy, but in this case it is better to return on the described path, which on the descent is even more demanding.